-How Does the California Refrigerant Management Program Relate to SB 260?
+The California Refrigerant Management Program & SB 260

 California often leads the way in environmental policies, including policies around ESG and through the California Refrigerant Management Program.
 SB 260, otherwise known as the Climate Corporate Accountability Act, is currently going through the state’s senate which would require reporting to the California Air Resources Board on Scope 1, 2, and 3 emissions.